-Business Physical Disaster Loans (Deadline: December 13, 2018) – Loans to businesses to repair or replace disaster-damaged property owned by the business.
+Business Physical Disaster Loans (Deadline has been extended to December 19, 2018) – Loans to businesses to repair or replace disaster-damaged property owned by the business.
 Businesses of any size are eligible.

 Economic Injury Disaster Loans (Deadline: June 14, 2019) – Working capital loans to help small businesses and most private, non-profit organizations of all sizes meet ordinary financial obligations that can’t be met as a result of Hurricane Florence.

 Businesses can use low-interest loans to move forward until insurance claims come through.
 Claims can be used to pay low-interest loans back quickly.

 The Small Business and Technology Development Center (SBTCD) is a business advisory resource with an office on the campus of UNC Wilmington.
 As a formal partner of the Small Business Administration, the SBTDC offers consultation and expertise to growing and developing businesses.

 Call or visit the SBTCD for guidance on business recovery, disaster loans and resiliency moving forward.

 Thread Capital’s Hurricane Florence Rapid Recovery Loan supports North Carolina small businesses and family farms as they recover from the effects of Hurricane Florence.
 This rapid recovery loan helps small businesses close the gap between when the disaster strikes and when federal loans, insurance payouts, and other disaster relief funds are approved.

 The Carolina Small Business Development Fund’s Hurricane Florence Recovery Loan Program is designed to assist small business owners whose operations were impacted by the storm.